6/18/2020: Extended end date per approved NCE request from PI and student. - Jen vS

 Title: Climate mitigation through soil carbon sequestration: increasing soil resilience and plant productivity in rangelands through compost application

-Climate change has already shifted the climate and precipitation levels in Colorado, making it hotter and drier.
+Climate change has already shifted temperature and precipitation levels in Colorado, making it hotter and drier.
 Due to these changes, ranchers are more inclined to improve their soil’s health, specifically the water holding capacity (WHC).
 By increasing the WHC of soil, ranchers can expect positive effects of increasing plant productivity.
 Soil’s WHC is extremely important in arid climates where ranchers rely upon flood irrigation during the spring and early summer.
 Once the irrigation is shut off, the water needs to sustain the grasses throughout the growing season until harvest.
 Typically, ranchers in the West harvest three cuts of hay during the season.
 In Gunnison, due to the short growing season of 62 days, ranchers only get one.
-Ensuring that single cut of hay is as productive as possible is of vital importance to the ranchers whose livelihoods depend upon that yield.
-Improving the soils WHC by increasing the soil’s organic matter (SOM) content has shown to promote plant productivity (Deng et al., 2016).
-Through the application of compost, the amount of SOM content can be increased (Hudson, 1994).
-This project addresses three questions related to soil health:
+Ensuring that a single cut of hay is as productive as possible is of vital importance to the ranchers whose livelihoods depend upon that yield.
+Improving the soil’s WHC by increasing the soil’s organic matter (SOM) content has shown to promote plant productivity (Deng et al., 2016).
+In addition to increasing ecosystem resilience, compost additions can increase SOM content and soil organic carbon (C) storage thus providing a pathway to climate change mitigation.
+The soil microbial community can play an integral part in increasing nutrient availability to enhance plant production and the C sequestration potential of soils.
+This project addressed three questions related to soil health:

 1) How does the application of compost increase the C sequestration potential of rangelands in this specific climate?

-These questions will be addressed by conducting research on 4 ranches where we will monitor the effects from 2 inches of compost addition on rangeland’s soil health.
-Expected outcomes are increased soil health, improved soil WHC, and increased soil C storage.
+These questions were addressed by conducting research on four ranches where we monitored the effects of two inches of compost addition on rangeland’s soil health throughout the growing season of 2019.

-The goal of this research is to provide ranchers and rangeland managers with site specific research on how compost amendments in this climate impact their soil water holding capacity.
-This will be achieved by improving the soil health, specifically the SOM and endomycorrhizal contributions to soil structure i.e. the creation of soil aggregates.
+The goal of this research was to provide ranchers and rangeland managers with site-specific research on how to compost amendments in this climate impact their land’s soil water holding capacity, ecosystem resilience to climate change, and potential for climate mitigation through soil carbon sequestration.

-With additions of compost to rangelands we expect to:
+With additions of compost to rangelands we expected to:

-- Increase soil health, specifically looking at water holding capacity.
+- Increase soil health, specifically looking at soil moisture and SOM.

 - Foster increased soil carbon sequestration.

-In addition (objective 5), we will assess ranchers’ needs and interests in improving soil health and to share results of this study the community in order to inform future land management practices.
+5. We assessed ranchers’ needs and interests in improving soil health and shared the results of this study with the community in order to inform future land management practices.

-To achieve objective 1 (increase soil health), we will quantify differences in soil pH, moisture content, organic matter, bulk density, and nutrients between rangelands sites treated with compost versus untreated sites.
-To determine the soil’s water holding capacity, two tests will be conducted on soil samples: field capacity and wilting point.
-The water available for plant growth is the difference between field capacity water content and wilting point water content.
+To achieve objective 1 (increase soil health), we quantified differences in soil pH, moisture content, organic matter, and bulk density between rangelands sites treated with compost versus untreated sites.
+To determine changes in the soil’s water-holding capacity (WHC), soil moisture was monitored (volumetric water content % ) throughout the growing season.

-To achieve objective 2 we will measure the plant biomass differences between the treatment sites and control.
+To achieve objective 2, we measured differences in plant biomass between the treatment sites and control.

-To achieve objective 4 we will be quantifying the amount of carbon that has been sequestered in the soil in the treated and compare it to control sites.
+To achieve objective 3, we quantified the amount of carbon that had been sequestered in the soil in the treated and control sites.